-The Project utilizes the flow of Poonch River, the full length of which within AJK was notified as a national park by the Government of AJK in 2010.
-This is only wet national park in the country.
+102 MW Gulpur Hydropower Project is a unique project in the history of Pakistan considering its Technical as well as Environmental Importance.
+The Project has been developed within the boundaries of the Poonch River Mahseer National Park which was notified by the Government of AJK in 2010.
 The SEA (Strategic Environmental Assessment) of rivers and tributaries of AJK classifies the Pooch River into the most critical category.
 A total of 37 fish species are associated with the Poonch River.
 Of these six fish species are listed in IUCN Red List with their status as:

 - Kashmir Catfish (Glyptothorax kashmirensis) – Critically Endangered,